samanthashleyrose/README-generator/README.md

 ## Description

 Crafting a comprehensive README is crucial for effective project development, providing users with insights into the creation process and avenues for potential enhancements.
 However, the task of creating a polished README can be daunting, especially when faced with the pressure to deliver a stellar document.
 The README Generator streamlines this process, simplifying the layout creation.
 The generator asks probing questions to get you started then pre-fills the responses to a newly generated README.md file.
 Users can easily locate this file and make direct modifications, such as uploading screenshots, organizing links, and correcting any errors.
-Refer to the usage section for a tutorial on the functionality of the README Generator.
+Refer to the [Usage Section](#usage) for a tutorial on the functionality of the README Generator.

 ## Table of Contents